Exercise 1

 nested-hexagons nested hexagons

-Make sure to draw out the dataflow diagrams for each of these.
+Make sure to draw out or imagine the dataflow diagrams for each of these.
 You don’t need to turn them in–just draw them on some scratch paper or a whiteboard to make sure you understand how the data moves through the chain of calls.
+All of the hexagons in the first two should have side-length 50.
+The hexagons in the third image will have side-lengths of 10, 20, 30, and 40.

 Activity 6.
 Debugging Exercise